mahmudhera/krispmer-expreminets/README.md

 1. Complete testing: COMPLETED
 1. Run for multiple genomes: RUN for
     - Staphylococcus aureus
+    - Rhodobacter
+    - H Sapiens Chr 14
-1. Prepare some Figures for Expt 1
+1. Prepare some Figures for Expt 1: DONE for St.aureus